USBA 2025

 • opportunities across generations

-These forces were not isolated moments but a continuous pattern that structured where FBAs could live, how we were classified, and what opportunities were made available across generations.
+These forces determined where FBAs could live, how we were classified, and what opportunities were available across generations.

 1619 — Lineage origin under slavery